 Some of the most emotional and sensitive cases a lawyer can handle are those of divorce and child custody.
 Eighmie Law Firm is committed to helping you and your children during this challenging period in your life.
-Our Fort Pierce divorce lawyers are focused on achieving an outcome that is in your best interest and protecting your legal rights along the way.
+Our lawyers are focused on achieving an outcome that is in your best interest and protecting your legal rights along the way.

 No Fault Divorce in Florida

 Florida is one of the states that follows “no-fault divorce” law, but this should not fool you into thinking you can handle your divorce without legal counsel.
 A knowledgeable Fort Pierce divorce lawyer can help you make important decisions such as the division of marital property, dissolution of marriage, alimony, child custody, and child support.
 If both parties cannot reach common ground on these issues, they will be made by a judge during a court hearing.
 When the court issues orders in a divorce, the outcome can affect both spouses and any children for a long time.
 The family law attorneys at Eighmie Law Firm can help with all of the areas of a divorce discussed below.

 Division of Marital Property– Under Florida law, a judge is required to make an “equitable” distribution of all the property.
 This includes assets and debts that either spouse accumulated throughout the marriage, with a few exceptions.
 To make the process accurate, each item must be properly valued and characterized as marital property or separate property.
 Spouses sometimes try to hide assets, but we can help make sure there is a thorough and accurate assessment of all marital property prior to divorce.